Pistol Bags

 This gun has a very balanced feel right out of the box.
 I really like the slim Magpul grip and how everything feels solid in your hand.

-Shooting the gun stock, with just the Sig MSR and Juilet magnifier, it had a very light recoil profile and a great ejection pattern.
+Shooting the gun stock with just the Sig MSR and Juilet magnifier, it had a very light recoil profile and a great ejection pattern.

 Shooting Suppressed

-I bought a dedicated can for this gun because I really wanted to go all out so I got one of the DeadAir Sandman S silencers in FDE to match the gun.
+I bought a dedicated can for this gun because I really wanted to go all out, so I got one of the DeadAir Sandman S silencers in FDE to match the gun.

 Suppressed Stag Arms AR-15

-The recoil impulse on this gun suppressed is fantastic and I was pleasantly suppressed by the lack of gas back with this combination.
+The suppressed recoil impulse on this gun is fantastic, and I was pleasantly suppressed by the lack of gas back with this combination.

 Uses for the Stag 15 Tactical